COIL PACK TEST 4: Checking Coil Pack Is Getting Power

-CASE 1: If the multimeter registered 10 to 12 Volts DC.
-Then the next step is verify that the Switching signals are present, go to TEST 5 , then do TEST 6, and then do TEST 7.
+CASE 1: The multimeter registered 10 to 12 Volts DC.
+Then the next step is verify that the Switching signals are present, go to: TEST 5 , then do TEST 6, and then do TEST 7.
 If the all three Switching signals are not present (after testing them in TEST 5, TEST 6, and TEST 7), the most likely cause will be that there's an open in the engine wiring harness or a bad connector somewhere in the engine harness.

-CASE 2: If the multimeter DID NOT register 10 to 12 Volts DC.
+CASE 2: The multimeter DID NOT register 10 to 12 Volts DC.
 Re-check all of your connections and retest.
 If still no voltage is present, this result exonerates the coil pack.
-Repairing the cause of this missing voltage will solve the 'no spark - no start' condition of your Chrysler (or Dodge) mini-van.
+Repairing the cause of this missing voltage will solve the 'no-spark no-start' condition of your Chrysler (or Dodge) mini-van.
 The most common reasons for no power are:

 - A blown fuse.

 COIL PACK TEST 5: Checking The Switching Signal For Cylinders 1/4

 Testing for the Switching signal, of the ignition coil (within the coil pack) that feeds cylinders 1 and 4, is a very simple and straightforward process.

 You'll need to use an LED light and the ignition coil pack has to be connected to its connector.